ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Benchmark Validation

-Table~\ref{tab:pipeline_eval} shows that adding the \emph{Editor} yields the best Avg. and substantially improves pair-level control, especially on \textsc{PairMatch} ($Q_3$) and \textsc{NoExplicitCue} ($Q_4$), although one-shot generation remains slightly stronger on the single-image semantic dimensions ($Q_1$--$Q_2$).
-Since ValueGround is designed to isolate value-sensitive contrasts within tightly matched image pairs, we prioritize pair-level control over marginal gains in single-image semantic fidelity.
-We therefore adopt Planner+\emph{Editor}+\emph{Critic} with \textsc{Gemini} as the default construction pipeline.
-Appendix~\ref{app:judge_robustness} shows that this preference is stable under re-scoring with a another automatic judge.
+\paragraph{Results.} Table~\ref{tab:pipeline_eval} shows that adding the \emph{Planner}+\emph{Editor}+\emph{Critic} yields the best total score and substantially improves pair-level control, especially on \textsc{PairMatch} ($Q_3$) and \textsc{NoExplicitCue} ($Q_4$), although \emph{Planner} only remains slightly stronger on the single-image semantic dimensions $Q_1$ and $Q_2$.
+Since \textsc{ValueGround} is designed to isolate value-sensitive contrasts within tightly matched image pairs, we prioritize pair-level control over marginal gains in single-image semantic fidelity.
+We therefore use \emph{Planner}+\emph{Editor}+\emph{Critic} as the default construction framework, while drawing candidate pairs from both GPT and Gemini generation backbones before applying the same human acceptance rule.